7.3: Stages of Neuronal Development

 Neuron Death

-Neuronal cell death, which refers to the elimination of neurons in the nervous system, occurs extensively during development and is actually helpful for supporting brain development.
+Neuronal cell death, which refers to the elimination of neurons in the nervous system, occurs extensively during development and actually supports brain development.
 Neuron death is typically categorized as either apoptosis or necrosis.
-Apoptosis refers to active, programmed cell death to maintain appropriate development, whereas necrosis refers to passive, accidental cell death resulting from environmental perturbations, such as trauma, toxins, or oxygen depletion (Khalid & Azimpouran 2023).
-One example of apoptosis can be seen after neuronal proliferation, when excess neurons and immature neurons must be selectively eliminated in order to enable adequate neuronal connectivity and support the maturation of functional networks (Hollville et al., 2019).
-Unlike apoptosis, necrosis is characterized by swelling and rupturing of the cell membrane, as well as a leakage of the cellular contents (Rock & Kono, 2008).
-Additionally, apoptosis also involves a better “clean up process” of the dead neuron compared to necrosis which may leave disruptive remnants in the brain.
-One example of necrosis can be seen after a stroke, where disruption of blood flow may lead to accidental cell death.
-Understandably, excessive necrosis can have detrimental consequences and is known to be associated with pathologies such as Alzheimer’s disease, Parkinson’s disease, and stroke (Boka et al., 1994; Goel et al., 2022; Tuo et al., 2022).
-Accordingly, much work remains to better understand and regulate cell death to preserve brain function.
+Apoptosis refers to active, programmed cell death to maintain appropriate development, whereas necrosis refers to passive, accidental cell death resulting from environmental perturbations, such as trauma, toxins, or oxygen depletion (Khalid & Azimpouran, 2023).
+Apoptosis occurs after neuronal proliferation, selectively eliminating excess and immature neurons to enable proper neuronal connectivity and maturation of functional networks (Hollville et al., 2019).
+Unlike apoptosis, necrosis is characterized by swelling and rupturing of the cell membrane, as well as leakage of the cellular contents (Rock & Kono, 2008).
+Necrosis leaves behind disruptive cellular debris, whereas apoptosis efficiently dismantles and “cleans up” the dead neuron, minimizing disruption to surrounding brain tissue.
+One example of necrosis occurs after a stroke, where disruption of blood flow may lead to accidental cell death.
+Excessive necrosis is detrimental and is associated with pathologies such as Alzheimer’s and Parkinson’s diseases (Boka et al., 1994; Goel et al., 2022; Tuo et al., 2022).
+Much work remains to understand and regulate cell death to preserve brain function.

 Adult Neurogenesis

 Until about 25 years ago, the prevailing view was that new neurons could not be generated in the human brain after birth.
-However, a landmark research study showed that regions of the adult brain, such as the hippocampus, are able to generate new neurons throughout adulthood (Eriksson et al., 1997).
-The generation of new neurons in the adult brain is referred to as adult neurogenesis.
+However, a landmark study showed that regions of the adult brain, such as the hippocampus, can generate new neurons throughout adulthood (Eriksson et al., 1997).
+Generating new neurons in the adult brain is referred to as adult neurogenesis.
 However, adult neurogenesis does not appear to take place in all parts of the brain.
 Neurogenesis has been most consistently observed in two regions: 1) the subventricular zone of the lateral ventricles and; 2) the subgranular zone in the dentate gyrus of the hippocampus (Ribeiro & Xapelli 2021).
-Additionally, of the neurons that are generated during adulthood, many neurons do not survive and as a result, cannot integrate into existing neural circuits.
-While multiple studies have demonstrated evidence of adult neurogenesis, the topic remains fairly controversial in the field.
+Additionally, many neurons generated during adulthood do not survive and cannot integrate into existing neural circuits.
+While multiple studies have demonstrated evidence of adult neurogenesis, the topic remains fairly controversial.
 Some studies suggest that 700 new neurons are generated in the adult hippocampus every day, while other studies suggest that adult hippocampal neurogenesis is undetectable or may not exist at all (Sorrel et al., 2018; Spalding et al., 2013).
-Nonetheless, given the potential clinical implications of new neurons throughout adulthood, and their potential for possibly preserving cognitive function, future research will continue exploring the mechanisms that support neurogenesis especially in adulthood.
+Nonetheless, given the potential clinical implications of new neurons and their possible role in preserving cognitive function, future research will continue exploring the mechanisms that support adult neurogenesis.

 Media Attributions